spsquared/SPARK_Future-Engineers_2023/ALGORITHM.md

 ### Crop the image

-Because our camera is the same height as the walls, the walls appear as a flat line on the image.
-We crop out top half of the image.
+Because our camera is the same height as the top boundary of the walls, the top of the walls appear as a flat line on the image.
+We crop out along the top boundary of the wall.
+This reduces noise in the background, as well as speeding up our processing.

 ### Undistorting

-Our cameras output a distorted image, so before we can process the image, we must undistort it.
+Because our camera is a fisheye camera (wide angle), our cameras output a distorted image.
+Before we can process the image, we must undistort it.

-At the start of the program, cv2.fisheye.initUndistortRectifyMap is used with precalculated distortion matrices to create the remaps.
-See [SETUP.md](./SETUP.md#) for instructions on how to get the distortion matrix.
+At the start of the program, `cv2.fisheye.initUndistortRectifyMap` is used with precalculated distortion matrices to create the remaps.
+We used a checkerboard image to calculate the distortion matrices D and K. See [SETUP.md](./SETUP.md#) for instructions on how to get the distortion matrix.

 The undistort function calls `cv2.remap` to use the precalculated remaps to undistort the image.
-A new K matrix is used to partially zoom out the image to prevent too much of the image from being cropped out.
+We scaled up the matrix K to partially zoom out the image to prevent too much of the image from being cropped out.

-**To speed up the undistorting, the top of the image is cropped before undistortion.**

-*All the results are of the left camera.
-The same calculations are done on the right camera, it is just not shown.*
+We present a few examples to explain the processing steps.
+All the examples are from the left camera.
+The same calculations are done on the right camera.

 | Raw Image                       | Undistorted Image                          |
 | ------------------------------- | ------------------------------------------ |